FAnderl/RF_svalbard/README.md

  - -l lower frequency of recorded band in Hz

  - -u upper frequency of recorded band in Hz

+ - -a USRP address (192.168.10.2 is Default Address)

  - -g Specifies USRP gain in dB

  - -w If this flag is set, Blackman Window is applied prior to DFT

-  -inorder If this flag is set, DFT output is shttps://www.ettus.com/sdr-software/detail/usrp-hardware-drivertored in-order
+ - -inorder If this flag is set, DFT output is shttps://www.ettus.com/sdr-software/detail/usrp-hardware-drivertored in-order

+  For example:

+  		./RF_USRP_Recording -l 9000000 -u 13000000 -w

+  		for recordings between 9 and 13 MHz with applied windowing

  The program generates: